Tariffs — An Explainer

 • Higher energy costs: Nearly all of Maine’s heating oil comes from Canada.
 Heating oil suppliers are already preparing their customers for steep price increases, even for those with fixed price accounts and cap protections.
 With about 70% of homes dependent on heating oil, Maine is more reliant than any other state.
 Mainers could see a 10- to 20-cent increase per gallon at the gas pump and a 20- to 30-cent increase per gallon of home heating oil.
 Electricity rates are also expected to rise.
 Aroostook and Washington county residents are projected to see a 5% increase on their monthly bill.

-• Depressed tourism: Canada is calling for its citizens to avoid vacationing in the US as retaliation.
+• Depressed tourism: Canada called for its citizens to avoid vacationing in the US as retaliation.
 In 2023, Canadians accounted for 5% of Maine visitors.
 They spent more than $450 million in Maine, generating over $800 million in economic impact and $67 million in state and local tax revenue.
-The Maine office of tourism is expecting a 25% drop in Canadian tourists this year, and a 9.5% drop in international visitors overall.
+Land crossings from Canada to Maine were down 35% in April.
+The Maine office of tourism expects a 9.5% drop in international visitors overall.
 This significant decline will have a serious impact on Maine’s economy.

 • Severe strains on the lobster industry: Rollbacks of some tariffs mean that Maine lobster, which is often processed in Canada, is now spared a direct tariff hit when it returns across the border.
 But other serious threats remain.
-US lobster is currently subject to 84% retaliatory tariffs from China and may be subject to renewed retaliation from the EU.
+The 125% retaliatory Chinese tariff on US lobster was lowered to 10% in May, but could be restored in August without a long-term agreement.
 And if the projected economic downturn prompts people to buy fewer luxury goods, lobster is far less likely to be on the menu.
 Maine lobstermen also rely on Canadian diesel, rope, and buoys.
 Industry experts warn the combination of tariffs and catches at 15-year lows resulting from warming oceans could put hundreds of out of business.

 • Higher housing costs: Increased costs for building materials will drive up housing costs, eat into builders’ profit margins, and make it harder for Maine to meet its ambitious goal to build 84,000 new homes in the next five years.
 Home prices could rise between 5% and 10% on top of prices that have already risen 75% in the last 5 years.

-• Small businesses like craft brewers will suffer: Most of Maine’s aluminum comes from Canada, and most of the 25% increase on the cost of aluminum cans will be borne by small breweries or passed on to consumers.
+• Small businesses like craft breweries will suffer: Most of Maine’s aluminum comes from Canada, and most of the 25% increase on the cost of aluminum cans will be borne by small breweries or passed on to consumers.
+Even Maine manufacturers sourcing materials within the US are struggling.
+The increased demand on US steel has already driven the cost up 35%.

 What was learned from Trump’s last trade war?